ebi-gene-expression-group/scrnaseq_training/filtering_norm_batch_correction/tutorial.md

 ## 2.2.- Explore the workflow

-Explore the workflow following the same directions as in part `1.8`, but this time of course with the `imported: Normalisation and batch correction 0.2.8`.
+Explore the workflow following the same directions as in part `1.8`, but this time of course with the `imported: Normalisation and batch correction 0.2.8` workflow.

 - Why does the workflow has 3 branches?
 - Explore the order of the steps and what is being done in them.